| Atlantic

 - Black

-yet an extremely lethal fly, this pattern comes in many
+lethal fly, this pattern comes in many colors including

 - Svava.-